github/opensource.guide/getting-started/setting-expectations.md

 ## Figure out what others need from you

-Finally, open sourcing a project is a two-way street.
+Open sourcing a project is a two-way street.
 People who use your project will probably ask you for things, too.

 Try to anticipate these needs beforehand so you can add them to your project from the beginning.
 Successful open source projects try to document as much as they can in public.
 Much like reusable pieces of code, reusable information means less people need to ask you the same questions over and over again.
 (That means less work for you!)